-Students with disabilities may be eligible for an Individualized Service Plan (ISP) or an accommodation plan.
-Families should contact the Student Support Services Department for more information on the process.
+Students with disabilities may be eligible for an Individualized Service Plan (ISP) or a 504 Accommodation plan through the Chippewa Falls Unified School District.
+Determination of eligibility is made through formal evaluation by Chippewa Falls school psychologists.
 More information on rights of students with disabilities who attend private schools can be found on the WI Department of Instruction's website: dpi.wi.gov/sped/topics/private-schools.